garyg1/gantt-chart-tool/README.md

 # Gantt Chart Auto-scheduling Tool
-A simple, free (MIT), offline tool to auto-schedule timelines and render Gantt charts completely in the browser.
+A simple, free (MIT), offline tool to autoschedule timelines completely in the browser.
+Optimization uses WebAssembly.

 ### Features
 * Define timelines in a JSON DSL ([schema](https://github.com/garyg1/gantt-chart-tool/blob/main/schema.json)).
 * Automatically schedule timelines based on task estimates and dependencies.
 The optimization runs locally in the browser via Microsoft Z3 Theorem Prover.
 * Optional Google Fonts integration - use Google Fonts by specifying `googleFont`.
 Confirmation popup before making any external network calls.
 This feature is entirely optional.

+### Supported Browsers
+* Chrome latest
+* Firefox latest (best effort)

+### Licensing
+MIT

+# User Documentation
 ### Task Scheduling Definition
 * Tasks are grouped into "swimlanes", which have fixed work bandwidth.
 * Tasks can either have a `duration` or an `interval` (a fixed time they are executed).